 How V8 Takes Out the Trash: A Practical Look at JavaScript Garbage Collection

-A hands-on walkthrough of how V8 manages memory behind the scenes — generational GC, scavenging, mark-sweep, and what it actually means for your code.
+A walkthrough of how V8 manages memory — generational GC, scavenging, mark-sweep, and what it means for our code.

-Every time you create an object, array, closure, or string in JavaScript, V8 allocates it on the heap.
-The heap isn't one big blob — it's divided into distinct spaces, each with a specific purpose:
+Every object, array, closure, or string in JavaScript is allocated on the heap.
+The heap is divided into distinct spaces:

-The key insight: most objects die young.
-A temporary array you built to map over some data?
-Gone before the next GC cycle.
+Most objects die young.
+A temporary array built to map over some data is gone before the next GC cycle.
 V8 exploits this aggressively.

 The Generational Hypothesis

-V8's entire GC strategy rests on one observation: most allocations become garbage almost immediately.
-This is the generational hypothesis, and it holds true across almost every real-world JavaScript workload.
+V8's GC strategy rests on one observation: most allocations become garbage almost immediately.
+This is the generational hypothesis, and it holds true across virtually every real-world JavaScript workload.

-Because of this, V8 uses two different collectors optimized for different lifetimes:
+V8 uses two collectors optimized for different lifetimes:

-- Scavenger (Minor GC) — handles the young generation, runs frequently, is very fast
+1. Scavenger (Minor GC) — handles the young generation, runs frequently, very fast

-- Mark-Sweep / Mark-Compact (Major GC) — handles the old generation, runs less often, is more expensive
+2. Mark-Sweep / Mark-Compact (Major GC) — handles the old generation, runs less often, more expensive

 New Space is split into two equally-sized semi-spaces: from-space and to-space.
-Allocation happens in from-space using a simple bump pointer — just increment an offset.
-This makes allocation extremely cheap.
+Allocation happens in from-space using a bump pointer — just incrementing an offset.
+This makes allocation very cheap.

-Everything that wasn't copied?
-It's dead.
-No need to "free" anything — the old from-space is just wiped clean.
+Everything not copied is dead.
+No need to "free" anything — the old from-space is wiped clean.

 function processItems(items) {